This is an archived issue of our Almanac.com Companion email newsletter.

 Do you have trouble with deer and rabbits in your garden?
 Here’s a list of pest-resistant plants that these common garden pests won’t touch, plus a few favorite low-maintenance and extra-hardy options.

 Broccoli Broccoli is a sun-loving, cool-season crop that is best grown in the spring or fall.
-It’s also incredibly healthy and dubbed the ‘crown jewel of nutrition.’
+It’s also incredibly healthy and has been dubbed the “crown jewel of nutrition.”
 Here’s how to plant, grow, and harvest broccoli in the garden!